edufonseca/DCASE2017-Task1-ASC/README.md

 - Gradient Boosting Machine (GBM)
 - Convolutional Neural Network (CNN)

-Next, the results for each model on the _**development set**_ are presented briefly, along with some discussion.
+Next, the results for each model on the _**development set**_ are presented along with some discussion (that is not included in the paper due to space reasons).
 We use the provided cross-validation setup.

 The GBM model attains 80.8% (an improvement of 6% over the MLP baseline) and the resulting confusion matrix yielded by this model can be seen in Fig 1.